-Lee Dong Wook: New Facts Revealed About ‘Goblin’s Grim Reaper In Recent Interview
+Lee Dong Wook: New Facts Revealed About ‘Goblin’s’ Grim Reaper In Recent Interview

 What He Likes The Most About Goblin’s Grim Reaper Role

 Lee Dong Wook admitted that out of all the characters he’s played in the past, he couldn’t think of any that he particularly liked or disliked.
-But he does like the Grim Reaper character though.
+But he does like the Grim Reaper character, though.

-The role, he said, allows him to show a side of himself that kdrama fans may not have been familiar with.
+The role, he said, allows him to show a side of himself that K-drama fans may not have been familiar with.

 When asked what’s the most “charming” part of the Grim Reaper character, Dong Wook said he likes that there’s more to the character than meets the eye.